Not Only Runners Get Worn Out Hips

 - Difficulty walking up and down stairs

-Hip osteoarthritis is not always felt as hip pain initially and your first signs of degeneration may be a pain in your groin or aching in the lower lumbar spine.
+You may not always feel hip osteoarthritis in the hip initially, and your first signs of degeneration may actually be a pain in your groin or aching in the lower lumbar spine.

 What Can Cause Osteoarthritis?